 - Images/Multimedia (JPG/PNG/GIF)

-CSS or also known as stylesheets is used to style your WordPress website.
+CSS also known as stylesheets is used to style your WordPress website.
 All your themes are loaded in CSS which provides a unique style to your website.
-For example, if you add a button in your website linking to your social media pages.
+For example, if you add a button on your website linking to your social media pages.
 You need this button to be stylish.
 When you add CSS for this purpose it slows down the website.